sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 At the same time, it poses challenges, like possibly having **different programming languages** and corresponding ecosystems on the client and server side.
 (Of course, you could write the server side in Node.js if you wanted to use JavaScript on both sides.)
 You also have to realise that just testing the front and back end separately will probably not cut it.
-You will want to reflect how a user uses the application by performing **system tests**, which in turn means that you have to have a web server running while executing such a test.
+You will want to reflect how a user uses the application by performing **end-to-end tests**, which in turn means that you have to have a web server running while executing such a test.
 That server needs to be in the right state (especially if it uses a database), and the versions of front and back end need to be compatible.

 ### Everyone can access your application